-If you anticipate needing in-depth engineering work during a turnaround period (or are having a turnaround just for this reason), here are some steps you can take to try and avoid unanticipated delays:
+If you anticipate needing in-depth engineering work during a planned outage (or are having a turnaround just for this reason), here are some steps you can take to try and avoid unanticipated delays:

 Although plant turnarounds can be planned well in advance, this advance scheduling also needs to include communication with other departments in a plant or company.